javiabellan/optimization/readme.md

 Pruning: Reduce the search sapce as much as possible.

+### 1. Decission Variables

+Each decission variables have a **domain** (possible options).

+### 2. Constraints

+- **Global Constraints**: Gobal constraints make it possible to detect infeasibilities earlier.
+  - **AllDifferent**(array_of_decision_variables): Indicates that all items of the list must be different.
+- **Symmetry-breaking Constraints**: Eliminate symmetries and reduce the search space size.
+  - Example: Days to record a scene in a movie
+- **Subrogate constraint**: Combine constraints to prune more.
+Because in the worst case I will prune the same as if I don't add it.
+- **Dual modeling**: Se pueden poner dos modelos a la vez (las constraints de cada modelo) y unirlas por una conrtaint nueva.
+Ejemplo el problema de las 8 reinas
+  - El modelo A resulve el problema mediante las filas
+  - El modelo B resulve el problema mediante las columnas
+  - Añadir la contraint dual de que si una reina aparece en una fila marcar tambien la columna (y viceversa).

-### Search engine
+### 3. Searching engine

+- variable/value labeling
+- value/variable labeling
+- domain splitting
+- focusing on the objective
+- symmetry breaking during search
+- randomization and restarts

-- First Fail principle:
+> - First Fail principle:
-  - Choose the variable with the smallest domain
+>   - Choose the variable with the smallest domain
-  - choose the most constraint variable
+>   - choose the most constraint variable

 Propagation engine